 By far the most sensitive searches to date have used precision measurements of the star’s RV to detect an orbiting unseen companion.
 While published results from RV surveys of Proxima Centauri go back over a decade and a half, among the most accurate RV results up until the last decade were based on the work of Michael Endl (McDonald Observatory) and Martin Kürster (Max Planck Institute) published in 2008.
 Endl and Kürster had observed Proxima Centauri as part of an ongoing program to survey 40 M-dwarf stars using UVES (Ultraviolet and Visual Echelle Spectrograph) on the 8.2-meter telescope designated UT2 – one of four such telescopes that make up the VLT or Very Large Telescope at the European Southern Observatory on Cerro Paranal in Chile.

 Based on an analysis of the 229 spectra they obtained between March 2000 and March 2007, Endl and Kürster found no statistically significant RV signature which would indicate the presence of an orbiting extrasolar planet.
-Based on the detection limits of their data set, it was found that there were no planets orbiting Proxima Centauri with MPsini values of two times that of the Earth (or 2 ME) with an orbital period of 2 days and up to 20 ME for planets with orbital periods of nearly 2,000 days.
+When considering the the detection limits of their data set, it was found that there were no planets orbiting Proxima Centauri with MPsini values of two times that of the Earth (or 2 ME) with an orbital period of 2 days and up to 20 ME for planets with orbital periods of nearly 2,000 days.
 Since RV measurements alone are incapable of determining the inclination, i, of the exoplanet’s orbit with respect to the plane of the sky, only the minimum mass or MPsini value can be derived with the true mass likely being larger.

 The UVES observation program described by Endl and Kürster was not the only survey to be making precision RV measurements of Proxima Centauri looking for orbiting planets.
 As part of their systematic survey of nearby M-dwarf stars, the European-based HARPS (High Accuracy Radial velocity Planet Search) team had been making precision RV measurements of Proxima Centauri using a purpose-built spectrograph attached to the European Southern Observatory’s 3.6-meter telescope in La Silla, Chile.
 But even after collecting over two hundred spectra of their own between May 2004 and January 2014, the HARPS team had detected only a hint of a variation with a period of about 11 days but with a false alarm probability still too high to be considered a reliable planetary detection.
 More data were needed.